bytemaster/invictus-FAQ/FAQ.md

 BitShares
 --------
-1. **What is BitShares?** BitShares is a family of Distributed Autonomous Corporations that are derived from PTS and AGS.
+1. **What is BitShares?** BitShares is a brand of Distributed Autonomous Company, (DAC).
+A DAC is a free market company whose shares can be transferred from person to person over the internet without any third party brokers.
+A DAC is not a legal entity or person like traditional companies, but exists entirely as a decentralized transaction ledger maintained by a network of individual computers owned by regular people all over the world.
+2. **How is BitShares different from Bitcoin?** Bitcoin is a single DAC which brands its shares as 'coins' and markets them for use as a decentralized currency.
+The difference between BitShares and Bitcoin is that BitShares DACs are designed around profitable business models so their shares pay dividends, whereas, bitcoins are continoously debased to fund operations.
+3. **Is BitShares a crypto-currency?** A crypto-currency is a term coined to differenciate Bitcoin from other digital currencies such as Linden Dollars or egold.
+The defintion of crypto-currency as a digital medium of exchange is broad enough to cover BitShares; however, within the BitShares ecosystem we prefer to refer to systems such as Bitcoin and BitShares as a crypto-equity.
+4. **What is a crypto-equity?** A crypto-equity is a better description of Bitcoin and BitShares systems than the traditional langauge of crypto-currency because these new digital assets behave more like stocks than currencies.
+You could use shares in company such as Apple (AAPL) as a currency, but it is not ideal.
+5. **What are dividends?** A DAC earns income from transaction fees it charges to update the global ledger.
+These transaction fees paid to shareholders as stock buybacks which increase the equity-per-share.
-2. **How can I get involved?** The best way is to sign up on the [forum](https://bitsharestalk.org/index.php) and get involved in the discussions there.
+6. **How can I get involved?** The best way is to sign up on the [forum](https://bitsharestalk.org/index.php) and get involved in the discussions there.
-3. **I have mad coding skills, who can I talk to about a job?** Bounties for small marketing and development tasks are regularly posted [on the forum](https://bitsharestalk.org/index.php?board=38.0), or you can send an email to [contact.us@invictus-innovations.com](contact.us@invictus-innovations.com).
+7. **I have mad coding skills, who can I talk to about a job?** Bounties for small marketing and development tasks are regularly posted [on the forum](https://bitsharestalk.org/index.php?board=38.0), or you can send an email to [contact.us@invictus-innovations.com](contact.us@invictus-innovations.com).
-4. **How is BitShares different from Bitcoin?** Bitcoin is a single crypto-equity that serves only one purpose: to process and secure monetary transactions.
-Owners of Bitcoins earn no income.
-BitShares is a family of crypto-equities that all adhere to the DAC concept, explained below.
-In particular, shareholders in a BitShares DAC earn income from the DAC's activities.

-Read More: I3.md
+DAC
+---
+1. **What is a DAC?** DAC stands for Distributed Autonomous Company.
+It is a software entity that, like a traditional company, earns money for its shareholders.
+Unlike a traditional company, it operates autonomously on a blockchain; it requires no board of directors or CEO to accomplish its goals.
+2. **Why "Decentralized?"** Decentralization is necessary to ensure that no malicious individual or group can disrupt the intended operations of the DAC.
+Decentralized implies that there are no central points of failure which makes a DAC robust and also free of corruption.
+3. **Why "Autonomous?"** Autonomy is necessary to ensure that despite having no board of directors, the DAC continues to provide its services to the market without depending upon any single individual.
+Bitcoin is autonomous in this way: the Bitcoin Foundation could disappear tomorrow, but Bitcoin software would go on validating transactions as if nothing had changed.
+4. **Why "Company?"** A DAC earns money for its shareholders.
+This is the key factor that sets DACs apart from 1st-generation crypto-equities like Bitcoin.
+Bitcoin is Decentralized and Autonomous, but since it does not generate income for its shareholders, it is not a DAC.
+5. **How is a DAC different from a traditional company?** A traditional company is run by people; if you employ the company's services you must trust that the people who run the company will do what they say.
+A DAC requires no trust in people.
+6. **What can be done with a DAC?** This is the 100-billion-dollar question!
+The whole project of BitShares is to find the answer.
+At the moment, it is theorized that music distribution, publishing, gambling, DNS, voting, personal identity verification, and even insurance can all be accomplished with DACs.

 General Crypto-Equity Questions
 -------------------------------